PK (soundtrack): Reception

-Rajiv Vijayakar of Bollywood Hungama described it as a "competent and neat album" from Hirani–Moitra collaboration.
+Rajiv Vijayakar of Bollywood Hungama described it as a "competent and neat album" from the Hirani–Moitra collaboration.

 Devesh Sharma of Filmfare in a three-and-a-half-star review said that "Chaar Kadam and Tharki chokro are your takeaways from this largely situational album."
 Critic based at The Indian Express complimented the music being a "refreshing change compared to the rap and hip hop beats we hear today."
 Joginder Tuteja of Rediff.com wrote "PK's music starts and ends well, but the middle portion is barely passable" and gave two stars to the album.
 Swapnil Raje of IBNLive wrote "PK is a score that has its moments but it's not the score of the year."